wp-plugins/the-events-calendar-shortcode/readme.txt

 * order - Order of the events to be shown.
 Value can be 'ASC' or 'DESC'.
 Default is 'ASC'.
 Order is based on event date. [ecs-list-events order='DESC']
 * date - To show or hide date.
 Value can be 'true' or 'false'.
 Default is true. [ecs-list-events eventdetails='false']
 * venue - To show or hide the venue.
 Value can be 'true' or 'false'.
 Default is false. [ecs-list-events venue='true']
+* excerpt - To show or hide the excerpt and set excerpt length.
+Default is false. [ecs-list-events excerpt=''] //displays excerpt with length 100 excerpt='300' //displays excerpt with length 300
+* thumb - To show or hide thumbnail image.
+Default is false. [ecs-list-events thumb='true'] //displays post thumbnail in default thumbnail dimension from media settings.
+You can use 2 other attributes: thumbwidth (350) and thumbheight (350) to provide thumbnail dimension.
 * message - Message to show when there are no events.
 Defaults to 'There are no upcoming events at this time.'
 * viewall - Determines whether to show 'View all events' or not.
 Values can be 'true' or 'false'.
 Default to 'true' [ecs-list-events cat='festival' limit='3' order='DESC' viewall='false']

-COMING SOON
-* excerpt - To show or hide the excerpt and set excerpt length.
-Default is false. [ecs-list-events excerpt=''] //displays excerpt with length 100 excerpt='300' //displays excerpt with length 300
-* thumb - To show or hide thumbnail image.
-Default is false. [ecs-list-events thumb='true'] //displays post thumbnail in default thumbnail dimension from media settings.
-You can use 2 other attributes: thumbwidth (350) and thumbheight (350) to provide thumbnail dimension.

 = How do I use this shortcode in a widget? =